Open Kitchen is NM Safe Certified in COVID-Safe practices and we are diligent in adhering to the following:

 - Will Open Kitchen Team wear masks during the cooking class?
 Yes

 - Will I have to wear masks during the class when I’m cooking?
-Yes.
-However, you will be able to remove your mask when you are actively eating or drinking.
+Masks are optional in accordance with state regulation.

 - How many people will be at the cooking class?
 At full capacity, we can accommodate 16 participants plus our Open Kitchen team of cooking instructors and cooking assistants.
 Our space has 5 separate areas with a total square footage of over 1,800 so we will be able to spread out.